Disaster planning for fleets

 - GeoPOM with ManDown checkins and asset scanning

-To view the complete list of solutions, please visit the Safety section on the Geotab Marketplace.
+To gain better visibility and increase driver safety, please visit the Camera and ADAS section on the Geotab Marketplace.

 Take steps now — and the next day — to ensure that your fleet is ready for a worst-case scenario.

 If you liked this post, let us know!

 Geotab's blog posts are intended to provide information and encourage discussion on topics of interest to the telematics community at large.
 Geotab is not providing technical, professional or legal advice through these blog posts.
 While every effort has been made to ensure the information in this blog post is timely and accurate, errors and omissions may occur, and the information presented here may become out-of-date with the passage of time.

 Subscribe to the Geotab Blog

 Sign up for monthly news and tips from our award-winning fleet management blog.
 You can unsubscribe at any time.

 Set up your fleet for success with these best-in-class safety management practices.

 September 21, 2021